Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 console.log(numbers.lastIndexOf(6)) // -1
 ```

-includes:To check if an item exist in an array.
+includes: To check if an item exist in an array.
 If it exist it returns the true else it returns false.

 ```js
 const numbers = [1, 2, 3, 4, 5]